 Privacy Concerns:

 In a cashless society, individuals are required to rely on digital payment systems to conduct transactions.
 This means that their financial information, including their spending habits and other personal details, are stored in digital form and are accessible to financial institutions, payment providers, and other third parties.
-This creates a risk of personal information being leaked or misused, as data breaches and cyber attacks are becoming increasingly common.
+This creates a risk of personal information

 Security Concerns